Federal Republic of Nigeria

 Nigeria is Africa’s most populous nation, although travelling along the arterial roads, east to west and north to south, one might doubt it.
 One appears to move along a tiny corridor barely touching the apparently primary forest through which one travels in the southern half of Nigeria.
 In reality the vegetation is almost all secondary growth and primary forest can be found only in the SE of the country and along the Nigeria-Cameroon border.

 From the Mangrove swamp along almost all of Nigeria’s coastline we move north through the forest belt.
 The forest exists where the rainfall is high and is distributed evenly throughout the year.
-As the rainfall diminishes so the forest gives way to Savanna, trees becoming more scarce as a definite dry season develops.
+As the rainfall diminishes so the forest gives way to Savanna, trees becoming scarcer as a definite dry season develops.
 In the dry far north the land is red; mud-built palaces, mosques and houses create a biblical town and landscape.

 Each bio-geographic region has its unique avifauna – few bird species are found in both forest and Savanna.
 Typical birds of the dry lands are: Hooded Vulture, Stone-partridge, Guinea fowl, Black-billed Wood-dove, Black Cuckoo, Blue-naped Mousebird and Abyssinian Roller.